-TrackRecord WebServer User - WebServer users access the database by logging in using standard Web browsers, such as Microsoft Internet Explorer or Netscape Navigator.
+TrackRecord WebServer User - WebServer users access the database by logging in using standard Web browsers, such as Microsoft Internet Explorer.
 Refer to the TrackRecord User's Guide for information on the WebServer interface.
 For a description of administrative tasks for the WebServer, see Chapter 6, "Administering WebServer".